 Effects: Can cause skin irritation, redness and kill cells.

-How to Avoid: When checking your ingredients look out for “eth”, seeing this means there is a presence of 1, 4-dioxane.
+How to Avoid: When checking your ingredients lookout for “eth”, seeing this means there is a presence of 1, 4-dioxane.
 You also want to avoid from polyethylene, plus polyethylene glycol, sodium laureth sulphate (SLS), ceteareth, oleth, oxynol – xynol and PEG.
+Again, check out Green people or Big Green Smile.

 10. Baby Oil